 I haven’t been out of the country to test this during my trial from what I’ve read from other customers the WiFi based calling will work in most areas that give you connection to a high speed network.
 If anyone has tested this please let me know how it has worked for you in the comments!

-Q: Can I Use Republic Wireless Phones on Verizon, AT&T or Sprint?
+Q: Can I Use Republic Wireless Phones on Verizon, AT&T or T-Mobile?

 Q: Can I Use My Existing Phone On Republic Wireless?